Updated on 2024-07-23 GMT+08:00

 Architecture

-VPC-A, VPC-B, and VPC-C are in region A and connected over VPC peering connections.
+There are three VPCs (VPC-A, VPC-B, and VPC-C) in region A and connected over VPC peering connections.
 To improve network scalability and reduce O&M costs, you can use an enterprise router to connect the three VPCs.

-This process consists of three phases: before replacement, during replacement, and after replacement.
+This process consists of three phases: before migration, during migration, and after migration.
 The details are as follows:

-1. Before the replacement, VPC-A, VPC-B, and VPC-C are connected through VPC peering connections.
+1. Before migration: VPC-A, VPC-B, and VPC-C are connected over VPC peering connections.

-2. During the replacement, VPC-A, VPC-B, and VPC-C will be connected through both VPC peering connections and an enterprise router.
+2. During migration: VPC-A, VPC-B, and VPC-C will be connected through both VPC peering connections and an enterprise router.
 Large and small CIDR blocks are used to ensure that the routes of VPC peering connections and the enterprise router do not conflict.

-3. After the replacement, VPC-A, VPC-B, and VPC-C can communicate with each other through the enterprise router and you can delete the VPC peering connections.
+3. After migration: VPC-A, VPC-B, and VPC-C can communicate with each other through the enterprise router.
+You can delete all VPC peering connections.

 Advantages

-As shown in Figure 2, the networking of VPCs connected by VPC peering connections is more complex than that of an enterprise router.
+As shown in Figure 2, the network set up through VPC peering connections is more complex than that set up using an enterprise router.
 For example, if you have six VPCs, you need to create 15 VPC peering connections.
-But if you use an enterprise router, one router can connect all of your VPCs.
+However, you only need one enterprise router to connect all your VPCs.
 The networking is simple and clear, making O&M and network expansion easier.

-Figure 2 Networking using VPC peering connections and an enterprise router
+Figure 2 Network that you set up through VPC peering connections vs. Network that you set up using an enterprise router

 Notes and Constraints